 Find expertly designed clothing for larger frames, from wedding suits to honeymoon essentials, in our Big & Tall range.

-For a smart evening or black-tie wedding: the tuxedo
+For a casual wedding: the mix-and-match approach

-For a beach wedding: the linen suit
+For the quirky-venue wedding: the double-breasted suit

 Words: Miranda Eason